myk137/Coursera-JHU-Course3/README.md

-## Description of how code written run_analysis.R file works
+## Description of how code written in run_analysis.R file works

 STEP 1